zydou/arti/doc/Architecture.md

 `tor-config`: Support for loading and managing configuration files.

-`tor-client`: A client library that can be used to connect to the Tor network and make connections.
+`arti-client`: A client library that can be used to connect to the Tor network and make connections.

 `arti`:  A simple command-line client program that can run as a SOCKS proxy.